mircealungu/mircea/drafts/wish-based-se.md

 One possible outcome of this is that parts of the system will forever depend on particular versions of the LLM.
 Another is a continuous verification whether the LLM generated snippets do the same with every new version.
 And if not, adjusting the prompts till they match...

+### Challenge: Infrastructure Evolution

+Your wishes are running on top of a black box that's trained on the whole web.
+What could be the problem with this?
+The web changes, the weights in the black box change.
+Your program stops doing what you want.

+Not to mention adversarial attacks - where I would pollute the internet on purpose with alternative and broken code examples till your prompts don't do what you hoped they would do anymore.

 #### The low level wishes are exactly those for which there are better solutions